Ecommerce Branding will help you stand out from the rest of the crowd. Have you ever heard of Harry’s razors? Casper beds?

 What is a brand?
 The Basics of Ecommerce Branding

-- Tone of voice.
+- The tone of voice.
 The tone of voice you use across all your communication channels, from product descriptions to social media, must be consistent.
-There are plenty of brands like Cards Against Humanity who have made a distinctive brand voice their commercial calling card.
+Many brands like Cards Against Humanity have made a distinctive voice in their commercial calling card.

 - Typography is hugely important.
 Every typeface has a personality, so pick yours wisely!
 Especially in the luxury product niche, a good typeface can make all the difference.

 - Color palette.
-Choice of color is a method of communicating your brand values without using words.
+The choice of color is a method of communicating your brand values without using words.
 Research has found that 60 percent of people will decide whether or not they’re attracted to a message based on color alone.

 Canva’s color palette generator is a handy design tool.

-- A good logo allows people to instantly recognize your brand, and should be simple, distinctive, relevant, and adaptable as you’ll need to use it both online and offline.
+- A good logo allows people to recognize your brand instantly and should be simple, distinctive, relevant, and adaptable, as you’ll need to use it both online and offline.

 The Design & Brand Essentials You Need to Get Right

 - Website design.
-Your website needs to instantly communicate what you want your customers to know about your brand.
-If you’ve bought a ready-made ecommerce website rather than built your store and branding from scratch, it’s crucial that you make design changes to reflect your brand message.
-Think about how you can crystallize your USPs (unique selling points) into a few core messages and hero images to keep your homepage design super simple and compelling.
+Your website must instantly communicate what you want your customers to know about your brand.
+If you’ve bought a ready-made ecommerce website rather than built your store and branding from scratch, you must make design changes to reflect your brand message.
+Think about how to crystallize your USPs (unique selling points) into a few core messages and hero images to keep your homepage design simple and compelling.

 - Go mobile.
-62% of smartphone users have made a purchase online using their mobile device in the last six months.
+62% of smartphone users have purchased mobile devices online in the last six months.
 In 2018, your ecommerce branding strategy must include a functional and well-designed mobile platform.